Rowage3/torn-gym-gains-calculator-plus/README.md

 <br>

-- **Fixed:** Stat bonuses from properties, jobs, and books now correctly apply only to their specific stats.
-- **Fixed:** The tool no longer freezes when starting a session with 0 energy.
-- **Fixed:** Auto-gym-pick now correctly skips zero-dot gyms.
-- **Fixed:** Chart tooltips now format large numbers correctly and consistently.
-- **Reworked:** Xanax estimates in Multi-day and Goal are now realistic.
-They account for natural energy regen and daily refill first, so xanax only appears when actually needed.
-- **Reworked:** Calculator tab session cost now uses the same regen + refill + xanax model.
 - **Added:** Gain per energy readouts in the Gyms and Calculator tabs.
 - **Added:** Star marker next to your current gym in the Gyms tab.
 - **Added:** Warning if happiness drops to 0 during a session.
 - **Added:** Reset bonuses to API-detected values button.
-- **Added:** Per-day and total cost breakdowns in Multi-day and Goal (e.g. "3 xanax + 1 refill + 600E natural" per day, scaled across the full schedule).
+- **Added:** Per-day and total cost breakdowns in Multi-Day and Goal, for example "3 xanax + 1 refill + 600E natural" per day, scaled across the full schedule.
 - **Added:** Jump preset cost display.
 Picking Choco, Happy, or Custom shows the actual items needed rather than an energy estimate.
-- **Added:** Warning if daily energy exceeds the regen + 1 refill + 3 xanax cap, with the shortfall shown.
+- **Added:** Warning if daily energy exceeds the regen plus 1 refill plus 3 xanax cap, with the shortfall shown.
+- **Fixed:** Stat bonuses from properties, jobs, and books apply only to their specific stats.
+- **Fixed:** The tool no longer freezes when starting a session with 0 energy.
+- **Fixed:** Auto gym pick correctly skips zero-dot gyms.
+- **Fixed:** Chart tooltips format large numbers correctly and consistently.
+- **Changed:** Xanax estimates in Multi-Day and Goal are now realistic.
+They account for natural energy regen and the daily refill first, so xanax only appears when actually needed.
+- **Changed:** Calculator session cost uses the same regen, refill and xanax model.
-- **Improved:** Cleaner layouts across multiple tabs and better bonus breakdowns in the Settings tab.
+- **Improved:** Cleaner layouts across multiple tabs and better bonus breakdowns in the Setup tab.

 </details>

 <details>
-<summary><strong>v1.0.2</strong> - 50M cap removed</summary>
+<summary><strong>v1.0.2</strong> - 50M gain cap</summary>

 <br>

 - **Changed:** Removed the 50M cap on gym gains.
-Calculations now work correctly beyond that threshold.
+Calculations work correctly beyond that threshold.

 </details>